Kaisbn/rjv/slides/slide.rst

 Artificial Intelligence
 ^^^^^^^^^^^^^^^^^^^^^^^

--  5 types of unit
+-  5 types of units
 -  2 kinds of resources
 -  Conquer most blocks or destroy the others